cadop/dhart/docs/C# Documentation/markdown/1_unity_project_setup.md

 *Figure* **1.1**: *Creating a new project in the Unity Hub*

-To begin, open up the Unity Hub then click the *NEW* button  to create a new project. a new unity project.
+To begin, open the Unity Hub then click the *NEW* button to create a new project.

 ![Choose Project Type](../assets/walkthroughs/unity/1_project_setup/unity_choose_project_type.PNG)

 *Figure* **1.2**: *The Create a Project Dialog*

 Select your desired project type, directory, and project name.
-For the sake of this tutorial, we will be using the *3D* project type, and naming our project *HumanFactorsUnitySetup*.
-When done with this, press the *Create* button to create the project and wait while unity imports all the necessary info.
+For the sake of this tutorial, we will be using the *3D* project type and naming our project *HumanFactorsUnitySetup*.
+When done with this, press the *Create* button to create the project and wait while Unity imports all the necessary files.

 ![Empty Unity Scene](../assets/walkthroughs/unity/1_project_setup/blank_unity_scene.PNG)
 *Figure* **1.3**: *An empty Unity scene*

-Upon completion you should be greeted by an empty Unity Scene.
+Upon completion you should be greeted by an empty Unity scene.

 ## Importing the Human Factors Library